-This healthy mulberry kohlrabi salad is a delicious light salad that goes well with any dish.
-Kohlrabi have a mild flavor and taste so good raw.
+This healthy mulberry spiralized kohlrabi salad is a deliciously light salad that goes well with any dish.
+Kohlrabi has a mild flavor and taste so good raw.

 What is kohlrabi?

 Have you seen a kohlrabi?
 I have passed this vegetable by for years.
 I didn't know what to do with it.

 It comes in green and purple and it is definitely an odd-looking vegetable!
 The flavor is like a sweeter version of a broccoli stem.
 You may have wondered what do you do with kohlrabi when you saw it in the market.
 Kohlrabi is delicious raw or cooked, and it can be used in a lot of different recipes.

 I have only had kohlrabi a few times now, but my favorite way to eat this vegetable so far is raw in a salad.
 Do you have a vegetable spiralizer?
 This is by far one of my favorite tools to help get kids to eat veggies.
 It isn't foolproof, I know not to spiralize anything green.
 That would totally set off all of the warnings for my kids.
 Green stuff like this yummy Kale and Green Apple Salad will never be my teens' favorite.

 This kohlrabi mulberry salad is going to surprise you.
 It is going to make you love kohlrabi."

 (* I received some free products from Anthony's to try.
 I have been using their products for over a year and I love them.
 All opinions are my own.)